Razviar/mtga-pro-tracker/README.md

 ## TRACKER IS NOT UPDATING?
 App crashes or not starting?
 No recent updates uploaded?
 Follow steps:
-1. Make sure you have latest version v.1.5.1.
+1. Make sure you have latest version v.1.5.3.
 It's updated to be compatible with latest MTGA version.
 2. Be sure that you have .NET 4.6.2 or higher
 3. If you are able to see app interface, just click FULL RESET button, then re-input new token.
 4. Try to reboot your PC
 5. Check if antiviruses or firewalls are blocking app traffic, add app to exception

 ## Changelog
+v.1.5.3 released 03/01/2019 (New Year Update)
+* Notifications from developers in the app.
+So you will not need to look for info about tracking issues on Twitter or Reddit.
+* Better update notifications.
+You will see update button right after update is out.
+* More stable matches tracking.
+No opponent's cards from previous matches will get into next match.
+* Remote restart.
+Now tracker will restart itself when needed.
+So new features will be available without action required from user.
+* Protection from log overgrowing.
+Now if your MTGA log grows huge, app deals with it properly.
+* More stable uploads.
+Risk of tracker get stuck so you need manual full reset is minimal.
+* In-game time counter.
+You will now how much time you spent on MTGA on daily basis.

 v.1.5.2 released 23/11/2018 (No initial upload)
 * Fix of unwanted behaviour when app uploads old data from the log on every startup, even if that data already was uploaded.